Duke Energy plans to triple U.S. renewable power output by 2030

-Sustainable BusinessDuke Energy plans to triple U.S. renewable power output by 2030

-U.S. energy company Duke Energy Corp (DUK.N) said on Wednesday that it plans to triple its renewable power output to 23% by 2030 from about 7% now, as it continues to retire coal plants.
+(Reuters) - U.S. energy company Duke Energy Corp said on Wednesday that it plans to triple its renewable power output to 23% by 2030 from about 7% now, as it continues to retire coal plants.

 Combined with its six nuclear plants in the Carolinas, Duke said its carbon-free energy will be around 53% in 2030 and its move comes as U.S. consumers and federal and state governments seek more carbon-free power to stop climate change.